Camp Lejeune Bladder Cancer Lawsuit

-Despite earlier Navy rejections of all Camp Lejeune water contamination claims, the Camp Lejeune Justice Act (which passed the Senate on June 16, 2022) enables thousands of victims to file suit against the government for cancer and other ailments potentially caused by toxic water at the base.
+Despite earlier Navy rejections of all Camp Lejeune water contamination claims, the Camp Lejeune Justice Act (which passed the Senate in a final vote on August 3, 2022) enables thousands of victims to file suit against the government for cancer and other ailments potentially caused by toxic water at the base.

 To be eligible for a Camp Lejeune lawsuit, you must meet the following criteria:

 - Were exposed to contaminated water at Camp Lejeune for 30 or more days between August 1, 1953 and December 31, 1987

 - Were diagnosed with one of the following conditions: